BKB COMPANY OVERVIEW

 Wolf Edmayr, Besturende Direkteur / Managing Director

-BKB is a significant player within the agricultural industry in South Africa and is reputed to be a preferred employer with a staff complement of 3,823 employees, of which 1,408 are permanent and 2,415 are seasonal and learners.
-BKB prides itself as a high performing organisation that puts its people first.
-We have sophisticated, best practice processes that act as enablers to all of our people, empowering each individual to grow within the organization.
+BKB is a significant player within the agricultural industry with a permanent staff complement of 1,543 employees and 2,110 seasonal employees, learners or contractors.
+We pride ourselves in being a high-performing organisation that puts its people first.
+Our best practice processes act as enablers to our people, empowering each individual to grow within the organisation.

 LEARNING AND DEVELOPMENT OF OUR PEOPLE

 At BKB we view learning as an integral part of growing our competitive advantage, our people.
 We recognise that when employees grow, they in turn grow our business.
 Our annual investment in training and development stands at 3,5% of payroll expenditure.
 This year offered learning offerings ranging from leadership development programmes, emotional intelligence and mentoring programs to technical training and product knowledge training initiatives (maize and wheat grading, animal health and animal handling training) across all levels of staff.
 Compliance training (legal and tax updates, health and safety training etc.) plays a vital role to ensure up to date skills and knowledge.
 There were more than 1,200 beneficiaries of training programmes and 27 of our employees benefitted from our staff bursary programme to further their part-time tertiary studies.